 This article about the Importance of Communication Skills for Leadership and Management is number eight in a series of twelve about Self-Handicapping Leadership by Professor Phillip Decker and Professor Jordan Mitchell.
 All articles can be read without knowledge of the previous ones.
-An overview of articles in the series is placed at the end of this article.
+Please find an overview of articles in this series at the end of the article.

 Importance of Communication Skills for success